lindsaysteinbach/grains.js-cssi-prework-2016/README.md

 Notice the relationship between the function `square` and the function `total`.

 ## Checking Results
-There are jasmine tests available or you can manually open the index.html file and check the results.
+There are jasmine tests available for learn or you can manually open the `index.html` file and check the results.

 ## Hints